Enabling Route Propagation

 The route table is selected. -

-The ENABLE VIRTUAL PRIVATE GATEWAY PROPAGATION dialog box appears. -
+The ENABLE ROUTE PROPAGATION dialog box appears. -

-Select the ID of the virtual private gateway from which you want to enable route propagation.
+From the Virtual Gateway list, select the virtual gateway from which you want to enable route propagation.

 -